sugarlabs/musicblocks/js/README.md

 [block, block, block, ...]
 ```

-Each block is itself a list.
+Each block is itself a list of the form:

 ```
 [block number, block name, x position, y position, [connection 0, connection 1...]]
 ```

-where block number and the connections are integer indecies into
+where block number and the connections are integer indices into
 `blockList`, block name is string that matches one of the blocks
 defined in `basicblocks.js`, and the x and y positions are float value
 screen coordinates.